 - Before the availability of the hepatitis vaccine, I contained a hepatitis epidemic at Thomas Jefferson Dialysis Unit and developed protocols for hepatitis management in hemodialysis to other units.

 - I co-founded the AANNT American Association of Nephrology Nurses and Technicians in 1971 to standardize procedures for hemodialysis nursing.

 - With sadness and the resistance of colleagues, I left traditional medicine in 1980 for holistic health to save my daughters’ life and my own.

 - I know firsthand the importance of healing and the spirit of living.
 I am blessed for extra years by overcoming heart disease, kidney dysfunction, brain traumas, rib fractures, and 30 years of migraine headaches.
 I had three miscarriages, but God gave me three beautiful daughters.

 - Why I chose shame and guilt for study?
-Shame and guilt reinforce each other to produce negative emotions such as anger, depression, addictions, etc. Shame guilt harm our physical, mental, emotional, and spiritual states.
+Shame and guilt reinforce each other to produce negative emotions such as anger, depression, addictions, etc. Shame guilt harms our physical, mental, emotional, and spiritual states.
 Lack of knowledge and their secrecy gives them power.

 BSN Bachelor Degree Nursing 1971-1974